gvwilson/thirdbit/fiction/iffy/index.md

 *twelve hours earlier…*

-*"Can if you want," Iffy thought.
+"Can if you want," Iffy thought.

-*"But I can't",
+"But I can't",
 Sandrine replied wearily.
 "I have a mission."
-And then she took everything she had learned about her host and turned it into a missile in her mind and fired.*
+And then she took everything she had learned about her host and turned it into a missile in her mind.

-*Iffy absorbed it without missing a beat.
+Iffy absorbed it without missing a beat.
 "You stopped havin' missions a long time ago.
 Look."
 And once again Sandrine was inside Iffy's memory,